 Mt Beattie Track Remediation – Friends of Melaleuca

 Mt Beattie is a popular walk amongst visitors to Port Davey.
-The track begins at the historic Claytons cottage which is cared for by Friends of Melaleuca and the Tasmanian Parks & Wildlife Service (PWS).
-It meanders through mature rainforest to the open slopes and summit, which afford wonderful all-round vistas of the waterway and surrounding mountains.
+The track begins at the historic Claytons cottage which is cared for by Friends of Melaleuca and PWS, and meanders through mature rainforest to the open slopes and summit, which afford wonderful all-round vistas of the waterway and surounding mountains.
 Special plants such as Eyebright (Euphrasia gibbsiae) and the endemic Hewardia (Isophysis tasmanica) grow beside the upland sections.
 This walk is achievable by most visitors.

 Inevitably in this peaty buttongrass country, the track’s popularity led to degradation.
 Bogholes, track braiding and drainage issues worsened over the past few years and some sections became overgrown.